Safeguarding

 Staying Safe in Summer

-Please see below some useful guidance and website links for parents to ensure that our students have an enjoyable and safe summer break.
+Please see below some useful guidance and website links for parents to ensure that our pupils have an enjoyable and safe summer break.

 Welton Waters

-We are aware that some of our students have been visiting Welton Waters.
-Whilst we would strongly encourage students to ensure that they are following social distancing guidance and also are not entering the water, please see below links to the Welton Waters website and also open water swimming guidance for information:
+We are aware that some of our pupils have been visiting Welton Waters.
+Whilst we would strongly encourage pupils to ensure that they are following social distancing guidance and also are not entering the water, please see below links to the Welton Waters website and also open water swimming guidance for information:

 Fire Related Incidents